Edmonton Neurotherapy

 Neurotherapy to Treat Depression

 Based on the common finding of reduced activation of the left prefrontal cortex as being associated with depressed mood and the indication from neurobiological studies of depression that left frontal activation is important to being happy, most neurotherapy treatment protocols focus on increasing brain activation in the left frontal/prefrontal region.
+There is also some research pointing to over-activation of the right prefrontal cortex being associated with anxiety.

 To see a YouTube video by Dr. Clare Albright on EEG neurofeedback for the treatment of depression, please click on this link... http://www.youtube.com/watch?v=jjY9ILDDOaM&feature=BF&list=ULOy74rq6Q3WQ&index=3